You might be reviewing multiple bids for landscape maintenance at your commercial property in the Greater Chicago area.

 landscape maintenance team mows grass

 Outline your expectations for how you like your lawn mowed, as well as any specifics necessary for special areas.
-For pruning, outline areas that are important for visibility that you’d like kept clear.
-Cleanup may involve removing fallen branches, as well as picking up trash in common areas.
-Think about what areas you’d like freshly mulched each year and how often to keep your property looking good.
+For pruning, outline the important visibility areas you’d like kept clear.

-Frequency is also important to discuss.
-Mowing may be weekly, but pruning may be something you want done only when there is overgrowth or once or twice a year.
+Frequency also matters.
+Mowing could be weekly, while pruning might be needed only when there's overgrowth, or once or twice a year.

-These are details a landscape professional should be happy to discuss with you so the expectations are clear.
+These are details a landscape professional should be happy to discuss with you to ensure expectations are clear.

 Read Our Guide to Year-Round Commercial Landscaping